 Note: In the Bachelor of Music (Honours) program, no more than 8.0 courses may be numbered 1000 to 1999.

 Years 4 and 5 (HBA requirements can be taken over Year 4 or 5 – except Business 4569 must be taken in Year 4).

 3.5 additional business electives

-Students in the combined program must meet the normal progression standards for both the Bachelor of Musical Arts (Honors Music) and HBA programs.
+Students in the combined program must meet the normal progression standards for both the Bachelor of Music (Honours) and HBA programs.
 Students enrolled in HBA1 (Year 3) must attain a minimum weighted average of at least 78%.
 In Years 4 and 5, students must attain a minimum weighted average of 75% in their 4000-level HBA2 courses.
 They also must attain a minimum average of 70% with no grade less than 60% in Music courses, and a passing grade in each non-Music course.

 A student who fails to meet the combined program progression standards in any year must withdraw from the combined program.
 However, a student who has met the progression standards of either the HBA or Bachelor of Music (Honours) program will be allowed to proceed to the next year of that program.
 If the progression standards of both individual programs have been satisfied, the student may continue in either program and may petition the School or Faculty whose program was not selected for permission to complete that program at a later date.
 A student who is required to withdraw from the combined program and wishes to pursue either of the individual programs or both programs through a concurrent degree, must complete all the degree requirements of the individual program or concurrent programs in order to graduate from that/those program(s).